amtseng/fourier_attribution_priors/infra/gcp/README.md

 	- Done through GUI online, created cluster `amtseng`
 	- Some specifications selected (outside of defaults):
 		- Zone: us-west1-a (us-central is default, but this can be slow)
-		- Storage permissions: read/write
 		- GPU pool:
 			- Autoscale nodes, [0, 16]
-			- 16 GB boot disk per node
+			- n1-standard-8 (i.e. 8 CPUs, 30 GB RAM) per node
 			- 1 Tesla P100 per node
-			- n1-standard-8 (i.e. 8 CPUs, 30 GB RAM) per node
+			- 28 GB boot disk per node
+			- Storage permissions: read/write
 - Connect `kubectl` to the cluster
 	- `gcloud container clusters get-credentials amtseng --zone us-west1-a`
 	- This draws credentials from the cluster and creates a `kubeconfig` entry so `kubectl` commands can access the cluster